Temojikato/spotifyjanitornative/README.md

 2. **Prepare Your Android Device/Emulator:**

-    Using an Emulator: Open Android Studio, launch an Android Virtual Device (AVD), or use your preferred emulator. <br>
+    Using an Emulator: Open Android Studio, launch an Android Virtual Device (AVD), or use your preferred emulator. <br><br>
     Using a Physical Device: Connect your device via USB and ensure USB debugging is enabled <br>
-   *this can be done either through ; 1) the pop-up when connecting to your pc 2) dragging down the status bar and tapping 'usb for ...'
+   &nbsp;&nbsp;*this can be done either through ; 1) the pop-up when connecting to your pc 2) dragging down the status bar and tapping 'usb for ...'
 3) In the developer settings. check this url for more info : https://developer.android.com/studio/debug/dev-options*

 3. **Install the APK via ADB:**
     In the terminal you used before run: